goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 >
 > Like many Linux commands, `ansible` allows for long-form options as well as short-form.
 For example `ansible web --module-name ping` is the same as running `ansible web -m ping`.
 We are going to be using the short-form options throughout this workshop.

-## Step 2.6 - The copy module and permissions
+## The copy module and permissions

 Using the `copy` module, execute an ad hoc command on `node1` to change the contents of the `/etc/motd` file. **The content is handed to the module through an option in this case**.